chumaky/datero/README.md

 - repository: https://github.com/chumaky/datero-python-client

 ## Postgres FDW specification
-Datero is based on the PostgreSQL database with added set of FDW extensions.
+Datero engine is based on the PostgreSQL database with added set of FDW extensions.
 The YAML specification of these extensions is available in the following repository:

 - repository: https://github.com/chumaky/postgres-fdw-spec